kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_beacons.md

 ### Optional Fields
 - **Elevation**: The elevation of the beacon.
 You can click the elevation icon next to the elevation field to use your current elevation.
-- **Create at distance**: If you want to place a beacon a known distance and direction from a location, you can toggle this on.
+- **Create at distance**: If you want to place a beacon at a known distance and direction from a location, you can toggle this on.
 You will then need to enter the distance away and set the direction to the new location before you can save the beacon.
 The new beacon will be placed at the distance and direction away from the location entered above.
 - **Group**: The group to add the beacon to.
 Tap a group and click 'OK' to add the beacon to that group.
 To create a new group, see the 'Organizing Beacons' section below.
 - **Color**: The color to use for the beacon.
 - **Icon**: The icon to use for the beacon.
 - **Notes**: Any notes you want to record about the beacon.

 ### Creating from a QR Code
 Beacons can be shared as a QR code by clicking the menu button on the beacon row you want to share, then selecting 'Share...'.
-You can then share the QR code to Trail Sense to create a beacon from it.
+You can then share the QR code with Trail Sense to create a beacon from it.

 1. Tap the '+' button in the bottom-right corner of the screen.
 2. Click 'QR Code'.